See list of Department Chairs on the Personnel page.

 ADMISSION REQUIREMENTS

 Applicants must have successfully completed or be in progress spring semester for the following courses to be eligible to apply: BIO 1004 and PHY 1105 .
+BIO 2101 may be substituted for BIO 1004, with approval from the program director.

 Note: You must undergo a background check and drug screen before we can officially admit you into the program.
 A felony, loss of license, administrative disciplinary proceeding for negligence, malpractice, recklessness, or willful or intentional misconduct may prohibit entrance into the program and/or eligibility to sit for licensure exams.